-2. Apply a physical and logical protection.
+2. Apply for physical and logical protection.

 Having control over your administration is crucial for protection.
-Setting up a firewall and an intrusion prevention system (IPS) help monitor and filter authorized and unauthorized VoIP traffic, and track unusual voice activities.
+Setting up a firewall and an intrusion prevention system (IPS) helps monitor and filter authorized and unauthorized VoIP traffic, and track unusual voice activities.
 This allows you to control incoming and outgoing traffic on the VoIP network the same way as they do for other web-based traffic—giving your VoIP a firm foundation for security.

 3. Encrypt sensitive voice traffic with VPN

 VoIP calls are transmitted over the Internet unencrypted, which allows malicious hackers to intercept data packets and record calls.
 A virtual private network (VPN) helps enhance VoIP security by encrypting voice traffic and mitigating the threat of an attacker using a network analyzer to capture the data.